matsuzaki-keiichi/pcap-nc/README.txt

 pcap-rmap-target:
 --send-data output(path):
-  input data for a RMAP Read Channel in the PCAP file format
+  input data for a RMAP Read Channel in the PCAP file format --store-data output(path): store user data collected by RMAP Write Transactions in the PCAP format
 Input:
 RMAP Command Packets in PCAP Packet Records.
 Output: